Rokeby (Barrytown, New York): Residents

 As the eldest son, John Armstrong Chanler inherited the property with all its stock, books, pictures, furniture, and personal property, on his twenty-first birthday in 1883, along with $100,000 (equivalent to $2,352,813 in 2018 dollars) for its maintenance, however after his marriage began to disintegrate, he moved to Roanoke Rapids, North Carolina.
 By agreement of the siblings, Margaret Livingston Chanler bought their shares in the estate during the 1890s.
 Her grandson Richard Aldrich inherited the estate upon her death in 1963.
 It is currently owned by the Aldrich family.

 In 2013, former resident and Astor heiress Alexandra Aldrich (great-granddaughter of Margaret Livingston Chanler) published The Astor Orphan, a memoir set at Rokeby.

 The house is currently the home to various artists and writers, including Processional Arts Workshop.
-Ragnar Kjartansson's The Visitors (2012), an approximately hour-long video-performance, was filmed on location.
 It is also the site of the Shoving Leopard organic farm.

+Ragnar Kjartansson's The Visitors (2012), an approximately hour-long video-performance, was filmed on location at Rokeby.
+Rokeby was the site of an earlier 2007 piece by Kjartansson, titled The Blossoming Trees Performance, during which he recorded himself as a plein air painter for two days.
+The estate has also been used by other artists, due to the unique interiors of the main house on the property.